1,000+ Closings 267 Five-Star Reviews FastExpert 2026 Top Agent

 1. First-time buyers who have a lot of questions

-2. Families relocating from out of state
+2. People relocating from out of state

 3. Buyers who have had a bad agent experience and want someone different